WiraAtma/backend-cinema-booking/README.md

                 "scheduleId": your_schedule_id
             }
         ```
-        Note: Replace your_schedule_id with your actual database scheduleSeat.scheduleId and Before You Send This Request You Must Send Request For Booking Status First.
+        Note: Replace your_schedule_id with your actual database scheduleSeat.id and Before You Send This Request You Must Send Request For Booking Status First.